 The Moral of the Story

-What does Gyges’ Ring tell us about our reasons for being moral?
-Can we learn something about wisdom from The Little Prince?
-Does the parable of the Good Samaritan illustrate the care we owe to strangers?
-What can the adventures of Bilbo Baggins teach us about the nature of goodness and the roots of evil?
-Whether created as tools of moral education, challenges to established morality or simply ripping good yarns, stories are an important focus for ethical reflection and moral imagination.
-This module will use stories as starting points for explorations of key questions in moral philosophy.
-No previous knowledge of philosophy will be assumed.
+Whether created as tools of moral education, challenges to established conventions or simply ripping good yarns, stories are an important focus for ethical reflection and moral imagination.
+This module will use stories as starting points to explore some of the big questions in moral philsophy.

 Who is this course for?